YourRoots Logo

 Children(s): William Ball, William Brown

-Early life: Sarah Allen Brown Ball arrived in St Mark's Parish, Craven County, South Carolina, USA in 1742, born to Daniel Allen and Lydia Hall.
-Over time, Sarah Allen Brown Ball formed a family with Bartholomew Ball and John Brown, which included William Bartholomew Ball and William Brown.
-Sarah Allen Brown Ball concluded life in St. Marks Parish, Craven, SC, South Carolina, USA in 1788.
+The story of Sarah Allen Brown Ball began in 1742 in St Mark's Parish, Craven County, South Carolina, USA.
+Sarah Allen Brown Ball married Bartholomew Ball, John Brown, and had children including William Bartholomew Ball, William Brown.
+Sarah Allen Brown Ball passed away in 1788 in St. Marks Parish, Craven, SC, South Carolina, USA.

 Find more search results for Sarah Ball